docono/CompanyBundle/README.md

 ## Configuration File

-Each site has its own YAML configuration file which is located in the app config folder `/app/config`.
+Each site has its own YAML configuration file which is located in the app config folder `/var/config`.

 #### site ids
 The Bundle uses the Pimcore site ids:

-* default: the main site
+* site_0: the main site
 * site_1: site with the id 1
 * site_2: site with the id 2
 * etc

 #### example
-`/app/config/docono_company.default.yml`
+`/var/config/docono_company.site_0.yml`
-`/app/config/docono_company.site_1.yml`
+`/var/config/docono_company.site_1.yml`

 #### config YAML
 ```yml